Notable People

 He writes from within the liberal world, obviously, but he does not write like someone who thinks information alone will save anybody.
 He knows readers arrive tired, suspicious, and often half-defeated before the argument even starts.
 So he builds with jokes, stories, and self-exposure first, then sneaks structure and analysis inside the delivery.

-That is not fluff around the message.
-It is the message.
+The jokes carry the message.
 Litt's work assumes that democratic language has to earn attention again.

 Comedy made him more useful, not less serious